James A. Haley: World War I

 On December 4, 1942, Haley married Aubrey Ringling (née Aubrey Barlow Black), the widow of Richard T. Ringling who had died in 1931.
 Richard Ringling was the son of Alf T. Ringling one of the original Ringling brothers.

 From 1943 to 1945, he was the first vice president of Ringling Circus and president and director of Ringling Bros. and Barnum & Bailey.
 In 1944, a fire broke out at a Ringling Circus show in Hartford, Connecticut that killed 169 people.
 On the day of the fire, Haley was the highest ranking executive traveling with the circus.
 During the subsequent trial, he and five other circus officials pleaded no contest to charges of involuntary manslaughter and were sentenced to prison.
 Haley served eight months and in 1945 was returned to Florida, where he received a pardon from Governor Millard F. Caldwell.

 Haley worked for Ringling Bros. and Barnum & Bailey from 1946 to 1948.

 He later engaged in newspaper publishing and later in general printing business.

+Early political career

 He served as chairman of the Democratic executive committee of Sarasota County 1935–1952.
 He served as member of the Florida House of Representatives from 1949 to 1952.
 He was a delegate to the 1952, 1956, and 1960 Democratic National Conventions.

+Congress

 Haley was elected as a Democrat to the Eighty-third and to the eleven succeeding Congresses (January 3, 1953 – January 3, 1977), during which time he was a signatory to the 1956 Southern Manifesto that opposed the desegregation of public schools ordered by the Supreme Court in Brown v.
 Board of Education.
 He served as chairman of the Committee on Interior and Insular Affairs (Ninety-third and Ninety-fourth Congresses).

 Haley was not a candidate for reelection to the Ninety-fifth Congress in 1976.

+Death and burial

 Haley died in Sarasota on August 6, 1981, and was interred in Boca Raton Cemetery in Boca Raton.

+Legacy

 The United States Department of Veterans Affairs located in Tampa is named James A. Haley VA Medical Center after him.